5 Backtesting Mistakes That Kill Live Accounts (2026)

 • Swap/overnight fees for positions held past rollover

 How to avoid it: Always configure realistic transaction costs in your backtest settings.
-Test with slightly higher costs than expected, if the strategy still profits, it has a buffer.
+Test with slightly higher costs than expected, if the strategy still profits, it has a buffer for the days when liquidity dries up and spreads widen.

 Mistake 5: Survivorship Bias

 Testing only on assets that still exist and trade today ignores all the assets that were delisted, went bankrupt, or became illiquid.
-This artificially inflates your strategy's performance.
+This artificially inflates your strategy's performance, because the very act of "still being tradeable in 2026" is itself a filter for success.

 How to avoid it: Include delisted assets in your data when possible.
 Be skeptical of strategies that only work on a handful of winning assets.
-Test across multiple assets and timeframes to validate robustness.
+Test across multiple assets and timeframes to validate stability, because an edge that only appears on the survivors is not an edge, it is hindsight.

 The Right Way to Backtest